This is one of our most economical storage sheds ever! And read on for how to build a shed.

 Composite trim saves you money and time right away.
 It’s less expensive than solid wood (you’ll save up to $160), it doesn’t have knots or other defects to work around, and it comes preprimed and ready for paint.
 And it’ll save you time and money in the long run since it holds paint better and longer than even the best-quality exterior wood.

-Getting started: How to build a shed
+Getting started building a shed: How to build a shed

 A few weeks before you start, check with your local building department to see whether a permit is required and to find out how close to the lot lines you can build.
 Then call 811 for instructions on how to locate buried utility lines.
 The first step is to set a pair of treated 6x6s on gravel beds as a foundation for the shed platform.